mahmoud/calver/README.md

 If you have questions, comments, issues, or enhancements, please feel free to [open an issue][issue].

-This site generated with [Chert][chert] and [Python][python].
-So, if you would like to submit a pull request directly, `pip install chert` and `chert serve` from within the repository to get a live-updating preview of what your change will look like.
+calver.org is generated with [Chert][chert] and [Python][python].
+So,
+if you would like to submit a pull request directly, `pip install chert` and `chert serve` from within the repo directory to get a live-updating preview of what your change will look like.

 [issue]: https://github.com/mahmoud/calver/issues